- From Cairo, Egypt

 - It allows us to probe further into the precision of mass measurements of the Higgs boson and the top quark.

 - At the precision that we are measuring mW, we are probing quantum loop corrections, including, possibly, loops from BSM.

 - What is unique about this study?

-- We aim to contribute to the most precise measurement of mW.
+- We aim to contribute to one of the most precise measurements of mW.

 - We are experimenting with background subtraction as a new method for determining mW.

 - We are aiming for the first unfolded measurement of the muon 𝑝𝑇.